-TERMS AND ABBREVIATIONS:
+TERMS & ABBREVIATIONS

-The following definitions will help you understand the terms and abbreviations used in this report:
+The following definitions explain the many terms and abbreviations, that may be unfamiliar, which are used in this report.

 Action Level (AL): The concentration of a contaminant, if exceeded, triggers treatment or other requirements a water system must follow.